 After reboot those processes are back.
 You have to redo the task.

-Of course you should disable not needed services with upstart or systemd
+Of course you should only disable services that are not required!

 7.7 Unplug all other USB devices